 The Office of Global Engagement is still finding ways to get together in-person and help out the community.
 Division staff recently spent several hours cleaning up miles 12-13 along the Walnut Creek Greenway, which is a portion of the Capital Area Greenway System.
 Global Engagement adopted in November 2018 that section of the greenway, which starts on Centennial Campus at Lake Raleigh and runs to Lake Johnson.
-Since then, about a dozen OGE staff members who have volunteered nearly 50 combined hours.
+Since then, about a dozen Global Engagement staff members who have volunteered nearly 50 combined hours.

 “We wanted to make sure that those using the greenway system were able to enjoy a clean and peaceful environment,” said David Hawley, global programming manager for the Office of Global Engagement.
 “During this pandemic, greenways have become an important resource for community members to get outside and exercise in a safe and enjoyable way.
 This has caused an uptick in the number of people using the greenway system, and increased traffic could lead to more trash.”

 Global Engagement adopted that section of the trail as part of Raleigh Parks, Recreation and Cultural Resources’ Adopt-A-Trail program.
 In total, there are about 100 adoptions across the available 120 miles.

 “Volunteers have a large, and positive impact on Raleigh’s parks and trails,” said Mary Owens, the volunteer coordinator for the City of Raleigh Parks, Recreation and Cultural Resources Department.